 Words from a founding parent

-As one of the founders of GLC and a parent of a current student, it has been amazing to watch the journey of this little school develop.
+As one of the founders of GLC and parent of an alumni student, it has been amazing to watch the journey of this little school develop.
 In the beginning, many thought it would be impossible to start such a project in eastern NC, but the determination of three mothers cannot be underestimated.
 The idea began to take root in 1997 after a visit to The Hill Center in Durham.
 It was determined by the three founding families at that time to make an investment and to begin to hire teachers to train in The Hill Center Methodology.
 Laura Bruce Hadley Nichols came on board and eventually became the school’s director.
 Dr. Michael Priddy who was a superintendent of Pitt County Public Schools at the time, made the trip to Durham with the founding mothers along with Mr. Larry Seigler (GLC board member), and Dr. Marilyn Sheer (previous Dean of ECU School of Education).
 We met with The Hill Center professionals and Dr. Priddy and decided that GLC would be a great partner with Pitt County Schools.
 The meeting was successful and afterwards Dr. Priddy granted transfer credit to GLC from Pitt County Schools.
 From this point on, GLC has been helping children throughout Pitt County meet their academic potential and feel good about who they are even though they learn differently.